editter/hassio-addons/life360/README.md

 ### 0.0.6

-- Added the option to use HTTP location tracking instead of forcing MQTT
+- Added the option to use HTTP for reporting the location instead of forcing MQTT.
+If you want to continue using MQTT there is no change required for you, just providing options for people.

 ### 0.0.5